 2 teaspoons garlic powder

 If you’re looking for the best fried turkey rub, this one should be at the top of your list!
 Martha Stewart Fried Turkey?
 Yes please, don’t mind if I do!
 Anything with Stewart’s name on it is usually a sure sign that something will be delicious and this American favourite is no exception.

-#3 Deep Fried Turkey Rub Recipe: Patrick and Gina Neely
+#3 Fried Turkey Recipe: Patrick and Gina Neely

-Here’s what you need for this deep fry turkey rub:
+Here’s what you need for this deep frying rub:

 1 tablespoon smoked paprika